divmain/maintainerd/README.md

 # maintainerd

 Maintaining a successful OSS project _takes time_, and will often involve a lot of repetitive chores.
-But should we do busy work when we can automate all that pain away?
+But why should we do busy work when we can automate all that pain away?
 We're engineers, after all!

 Meet `maintainerd`: your OSS maintenance [daemon][1].
 Think of it as your own personal minion, dedicated to dotting all the I's and crossing all the T's behind the scenes, leaving you with more time to do the work you'd prefer to be doing.

 This project was born out of my need to streamline the maintenance process for my OSS projects: primarily [freactal](https://github.com/FormidableLabs/freactal), [Rapscallion](https://github.com/FormidableLabs/rapscallion), and [GitSavvy](https://github.com/divmain/GitSavvy).
-Before I published more of the projects in my queue, it seems prudent to ensure I don't get overloaded.
+Before I published more of the projects in my queue, it seemed prudent to ensure I wouldn't get overloaded.

-One quick note: I wrote `maintainerd` to solve my problems, but I'm making it available to the rest of the developer community too.
-If you want to help pay for server costs, or just want to say thanks, you can make a donation [here](https://donorbox.org/maintainerd).
+One quick note: I wrote `maintainerd` to solve my own problems, but I'm making it available to the rest of the developer community too.
+If you want to help pay for server costs, or just want to show your appreciation, you can make a donation [here](https://donorbox.org/maintainerd).
 Thanks in advance!

 [1]: https://en.wikipedia.org/wiki/Daemon_(computing)